DC Police Block Protesters Calling to Take Down Andrew Jackson Statue in Lafayette Square

-Protests turned tense Monday evening when police pushed demonstrators out of Lafayette Square after they tried to take down a statue of President Andrew Jackson.
+Demonstrators remained near the White House overnight Monday, many upset over tense moments earlier in the evening when police pushed demonstrators out of Lafayette Square after they tried to take down a statue of President Andrew Jackson.

 Social media users posted video of protesters moving a temporary fence placed around the monument and, eventually, some of them climb on top of it to put ropes over the sculpture of Jackson on a horse.